 - The addition of supplements or other ingredients to the diet, such as vitamins, herbal medicine, and probiotics

-- Other types of cleansing or detoxification therapies applied in the same period as the Reiki series, such as bioelectric therapy
+- Other types of cleansing or detoxification therapies applied in the same period as the Reiki series, such as bioelectric therapy.

-- Fasting, diet cleanse
+- Fasting, diet cleansing

 - Treatments that compel bacteria, viruses, or yeast to cause the widespread destruction of cells.
 This attack can overwhelm the body’s excretory systems.

-Apart from the healing crisis explanation, one can view the worsening of symptoms post-therapy as the release of “stuck energy” from unconscious imbalances from the patient’s spiritual, physical, and psychological dimensions.
+Apart from the healing crisis explanation, one can view the worsening of symptoms post-therapy as the release of “stuck energy” from unconscious imbalances in the patient’s spiritual, physical, and psychological dimensions.
 These vary, as each person’s circumstances are different.